|Daniel Eklöf bcf46d9eab||1 day ago|

 When run normally, foot is a single-window application; if you want another window, start another foot process.

 However, foot can also be run in a server mode.
 In this mode, one process hosts multiple windows.
-Note that this is nothing like tabs.
-When first started in server mode, no windows are available.
+All Wayland communication, VT parsing and rendering is done in the server process.

-closed.
-The exit value of the client process is that of the shell that
+exit value of the client process (typically the shell).

 The point of this mode is a) reduced memory footprint - all terminal windows will share fonts and glyph cache, and b) reduced startup time - loading fonts and populating the glyph cache takes time, but in server mode it only happens once.